-Donald Trump's Steve Bannon Tweet Thanking Him After Firing Is Just Too Familiar
+Donald Trump’s Tweet After Firing Steve Bannon Is Really Familiar

 It's become almost routine.
 There are rumors of discord in the White House staff, President Donald Trump barks “you're fired!” and the latest staffer to be eliminated slumps dejectedly out of the West Wing to the sound of Trump's tiny fingers tapping away at a tweet about how great they were.
 While former White House Chief Strategist Steve Bannon has seen more than one of these departures, on Aug.
 18 it was his turn.
 And Trump's tweet after firing Steve Bannon is more than a little familiar.

 Early on the morning after Bannon departed the White House, Trump, as is his wont, tweeted about it.
 “I want to thank Steve Bannon for his service.
 He came to the campaign during my run against Crooked Hillary Clinton - it was great!
 Thanks S,” it read.

 Bannon departed the White House on Friday, after a social media campaign to remove him emerged following violence at a white supremacist rally in Charlottesville, Virginia which left one person dead.
 Bannon, the former editor of alt-right website Breitbart (to which he has reportedly since returned, according to NBC News) drew fire for his close associations with white supremacy and the alt-right movement as a central member of the White House staff.